MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-exchange-with-imported-tpd.md

 ---
 # required metadata

-title: Configure Exchange Online for indirect integration with the  Azure Rights Management service from Azure Information Protection
+title: Configure Exchange Online IRM for the Azure Rights Management service from Azure Information Protection
-description: Information and instructions for admins to configure Exchange Online for the Azure Rights Management service when the Office 365 tenant does not support the AzureRMSLicensingEnabled parameter.
+description: Information and instructions for admins to configure Exchange Online for the Azure Rights Management service when the Office 365 tenant does not support message protection.
 author: cabailey
 ms.author: cabailey
 manager: mbaldwin